KaeruCT/GLXY/README.md

 To build, you will need to have the [Android SDK](https://developer.android.com/sdk/index.html) and [Apache Ant](https://github.com/apache/ant) installed.

+Be sure to have the required target SDK version installed.
+This app needs version 17.
+You can install it with the Android SDK.

+Additionally, you will need jarsigner if you want to sign the resulting APK. jarsigner comes with the Java JDK.

 1. Clone the repo:

    `$ git clone https://github.com/KaeruCT/GLXY.git`